 Are you washing away nutrients in the rice?
 No. Unless you are buying “fortified rice” that’s a processed food.
 Some companies, like Uncle Ben’s Rice, spray the rice with vitamins during processing.
 Don’t buy this type of rice…it tastes nasty.
 Get your nutrients from vegetables and protein, not from a spray.
 Wash raw rice because it’s dusty and dirty.

 Once you’re done with the washing, pour the water out again.

 Now we’re going to add the cooking water.
-Add enough water so that it covers the rice by 1″.
+Add enough water so that it covers the rice by 1-inch.
 Sure, you can break out your ruler and do this, or you can do what my Dad taught me, use your finger to measure.
-It’s an Ancient Chinese Secret (okay, perhaps back then they didn’t have measuring cups.)
+It’s an Ancient Chinese Secret!

 Put your clean finger in the pot so that the tip of your finger touches the top of the rice (don’t go all the way to the bottom – we are measuring from top of rice.)
 For most ladies (and men with small hands) 1″ is where your first knuckle is.
 DONE.

 For men or ladies with large hands, just add enough water to go below the knuckle (or use your pinky finger.)